ethhub-io/ethhub/docs/built-on-ethereum/erc-token-standards/what-are-erc-tokens.md

+---
 title: ERC Token Standards - EthHub

-description: Ethereum Request for Comments, ERCs, are technical documents used by smart contract developers to implement new rules for the Ethereum protocol.
+description: What is an ERC (Ethereum Request for Comments) token?
+---

 # ERC Token Standards